 When looking for new coverage, it is important to consider:

 How will the policy change affect your premiums?
 Often, premiums will decrease after children leave the household and are removed from the policy.
 Use our policy cost calculator below to find out exactly how much you could be paying for your premium over the course of a day, fortnight, quarter or year.

 This policy cost calculator is designed to convert a typical monthly health insurance premium into daily, fortnightly, quarterly, and yearly increments.

-Children can remain on their family’s health insurance until age 21 or until age 25 provided they qualify as a full time student.
+Children can remain on their family’s health insurance until age 21 – or until age 25 if they qualify as a full time student.
 To qualify as a full time student, a child must be:

 - Enrolled in a full time academic program